How Safe Is Your Home?

 The Healthy Neighborhoods Program (HNP) provides a free in home assessment focusing on home safety.
 An HNP team member can discuss areas where safety can be improved and may also supply FREE items to assist you with making your home safer!

-Tioga County Residents can call 687-8390 to schedule a FREE home safety check!
+Tioga County Residents can call 687-8390 to schedule a FREE home health & safety check!

 Last Updated: 11/30/2018